MattLWong/mattlwong.com/_posts/news/2017-7-01-wedding-chris-doug.md

 ---
 layout: default
 title: Wedding w/ Chris and Doug in Graton CA
 summary: I'm particularly proud this was the first wedding I shot completely by myself, and everything went out smoothly!
 I arrived at the wine tasting room at 10am, and promptly Doug, one of the two grooms, put me to work.
-I especially like that he had an idea of the shots he wanted.
-Putting on the boutonnieres, family groups, candids, all written down and an taken in a specific order.
-I captured 1318 images - a bit more than expected!
-They took me wine tasting afterword (they permitted me to drink the wines, which I thought was particularly one of the highlights).
-I caught a few images of the couple walking through the vineyard, which I thought was pretty cool since they were very interested in wine and had signed a cork made of hearts.
+I especially like that he had an idea of the shots he wanted, which made my life a lot easier.
-location: Berkeley, CA
+location: Graton, CA
 time: Saturday, 1 July 2017
 category: news
 link: